NaluKit/nalu/README.md

 * works with nearly every widget lib (tested with: GWT, GXT, Domino-UI, Elemento, Elemental2, GWT-Meterial)

+* Supports Maven multi module projects to seperate an applicaiton in smaller parts (plugin feature)

 ## Basic Concept
 Nalu uses the hash of an url to navigate.